kraman-msft-eng/kvStoreV2/docs/TOPOLOGY.md

 ### BYOLB (Bring Your Own Load Balancer)

 The App node type uses `frontendConfigurations` to point to the shared internal load balancer:
-- Traffic on port 8085 is distributed across all App node VMs
+- Traffic on ports 8085 and 8086 is distributed across all App node VMs
+- Each VM runs two KVStoreServer processes pinned to separate NUMA nodes
 - Default 5-tuple hash load distribution
 - Health probes ensure only healthy nodes receive traffic